PROJECT HEART: HIGHER EDUCATION ADVANCEMENT OF RESIDENT TEACHERS

 Project HEART 2.0 continues and expands the work and support systems created in Project HEART, a project funded by a 2021 Diversifying the Educator Workforce (DEW) Dean’s Compact Grant.
-Project HEART 2.0 will increase the number of racially, culturally, and ethnically minoritized teachers who are highly qualified and ready to teach in urban schools in Northeast Ohio and across the state.
+Project HEART 2.0 will increase the number of teachers who are highly qualified and ready to teach in urban schools in Northeast Ohio and across the state.
 Project HEART 2.0 will continue the collaboration between by Cleveland State University’s Levin College of Public Affairs and Education (CSU LCPAE); the Cleveland Metropolitan School District (CMSD), the large urban local district; and Cuyahoga Community College (Tri-C), the local 2-year degree granting institution.
 As noted in sections below, CSU, CMSD and Tri-C have a long history of partnering on projects that support local youth and the larger Northeast Ohio Community.

 Project HEART Leaders